 Genetic Informatics: Dr. William Bush’s research uses Big Data technologies to understand the functional impact of genetic variation, and for developing and applying statistical and bioinformatics approaches to large-scale genomic datasets.

 Additionally, several PQHS faculty members are part of the Cleveland Institute for Computational Biology (CICB), which is leading research in collaboration with colleagues in the Cleveland Clinic, the MetroHealth System, University Hospitals Health System, and the Louis Stokes Cleveland Veteran Affairs Medical Center.
-Learn more about the institute.
+Learn more about their research.

 Finally, the informatics core of the Clinical and Translational Science Collaborative (CTSC) of Cleveland, a multi-institutional NIH project, is led by the chair of PQHS department, Dr. Jonathan Haines.
 The CTSC project enables students to gain invaluable experience in translational research.
 Read more about the Cleveland CTSC.